A-

 An Overview of Cost of Living in Pickerington, OH

-The cost of living in Pickerington closely mirrors the national average in comparison to other cities nationwide.
-Essential items such as groceries, goods and services, health care and utilities are priced at a level consistent with similar urban areas.
-This means that residents of Pickerington can anticipate that their daily expenses will remain reasonably in line with those of an average city, contributing to a manageable cost of living.
+The cost of living in Pickerington aligns closely with the national average when compared to other cities across the nation.
+Everyday essentials such as groceries, household expenses, health care and utility bills are priced at a level consistent with the average in similar urban areas.
+Pickerington residents can anticipate that their daily expenses won't be significantly higher than those in an average city, ensuring that the cost of living remains manageable.

 Housing costs make up a big chunk of the cost of living in Pickerington, and they usually eat into a large part of your take-home pay.
 Unfortunately, in this area, both buying a home and renting one costs 29.4% more than the average city.
 This includes stuff like home prices, rent, mortgage rates, and insurance.